 Keyword matching no longer matches like it used to!
-In the old days, an exact match was exact- but nowadays it is more akin to an intent match.
+In the old days, an exact match was exact- but nowadays it can more akin to a mix of exact and “intent”.
+The search term no longer has to match the keyword exactly.

-In the past. some PPC managers would also use SKAG’s to group not only keywords, but keyword match types as well.
-With match types no longer matching like they used to, grouping keywords by match types is certainly not a good option.
-The various ad groups would compete against each other, as it would require an overly complex negative keyword set up to prevent ad serving problems.
+In the past. some PPC managers would also use SKAG’s to group not only keywords, but ad groups keyword match types as well.
+With match types no longer matching like they used to, grouping keywords by match types is not a great option.
+The various ad groups would compete against each other, or else would require an overly complex negative keyword set up to prevent ad serving problems.

 Automatic Bidding / Machine Learning